-Graphical panel
+4. Graphical panel

-The graphical panel at the bottom of the view provides visual information about all the disks and their volumes for better understanding of the volume configuration.
+The graphical panel provides visual information about all the disks and their volumes for better understanding of the volume configuration.
 The graphical panel also lets you select both the volumes and disks to perform operations on them.